 Project

-Links between different office spaces, remote work and sickness absences before and after the coronavirus pandemic
+Links between different office types, remote work and sickness absence before and after the coronavirus pandemic

-As hybrid work is becoming more common and office spaces are being developed, new information is needed on the effects of remote work and different workspaces on well-being.
-In this project, we examine the links between remote work, the experience of the work environment, well-being at work and sickness absences in different office spaces.
-The project provides information to support the development of workspaces and remote work in information work.
+As hybrid work is becoming more common and office spaces are being developed, new information is needed on the effects of remote work and different workspace designs on well-being.
+In this project, we examine the relations between remote work, the experience of the work environment, well-being at work and sickness absence in different office types.
+The project provides information to support the development of workspaces and remote work in knowledge work.

 Timetable